TimMouskhelichvili/personal/public/static/markdown/blog/javascript-substring/en.md

 This will give the same result as for 0.

-Note: the start or end lower than ZERO will be treated as ZERO.
+> If the start or the end parameter is lower than ZERO, it will be treated as ZERO.

 ### 1. Parameters